reble/llvm/sycl/doc/design/CommandGraph.md

 An efficient implementation of a lazy command-graph execution and its replay requires extensions to the Unified Runtime (UR) layer.
-Such an extension is command-buffers, where a command-buffer object represents a series of operations to be enqueued to the backend device and their dependencies.
+Such an extension is the command-buffer experimental feature, where a command-buffer object represents a series of operations to be enqueued to the backend device and their dependencies.
 A single command-graph can be partitioned into more than one command-buffer by the runtime.
-We distinguish between backends that support command-buffer extensions and those that do not.
+The SYCL Graph extension distinguishes between backends that support the command-buffer extension and those that do not.
 Currently command-buffer extensions are only supported by Level Zero.
 All other backends would fall back to an emulation mode, or not be reported as supported.

 The emulation mode targets support of functionality only, without potentially